 I have been here many many many times.
 I know what to expect on approach from various angles.
 I know the visuals that will tell me I am closing in on my destination.

 And, yet…. every single time I am here and a landmark comes into view it elicits an emotional response from me.
 Even when I am prepared, it happens.

 This evening, as I pulled off the highway, I was nervous that perhaps I’d inputted the wrong address into my GPS as I’d seen none of the expected monuments that I would normally see driving towards downtown.

 I’d driven down here following dinner, thereby not arriving until about 11:00 pm.
 No traffic was anywhere in site.
 The streets all practically empty.

-When I turned onto the thoroughfare that is New Jersey Avenue, I was welcomed by a spectacular clear night’s view of the Capitol Building with nothing blocking the view.
+When I turned onto the thoroughfare that is New Jersey Avenue, I was welcomed by a spectacular clear night’s angle of the Capitol Building with nothing blocking the view.
 All that lit up white architecture against the dark cloudless sky — it was beautiful.
+Actually breathtaking.

 When it comes to the impact of some of these buildings, it doesn’t matter who lives in the White House or who leads in Congress.
 These buildings themselves are spectacular monuments designed to impress.

-The architects of yesteryear had a mission to create buildings that would not only withstand time and turnovers of government, but would leave the bystander with an emotional response.
+The architects of yesteryear had a mission to create monuments that would not only withstand time and turnovers of government, but would leave the bystander with an emotional response.

 In my opinion, they succeeded.